 In this PERC Case Study, Sierra Crane-Murdoch explores the challenges facing a tribe atop the nation’s biggest oil play.
 While mineral owners off the reservation have earned thousands of dollars for each acre leased, most allottees within have earned only a few hundred.
 When tribal leaders and allottees noticed this disparity, it strained their already delicate relationship with the Bureau of Indian Affairs, which they accused of violating its federal mandate to “maximize” Indian mineral owners' economic benefits.

-AUTHOR: Sierra Crane-Murdoch is a writer based in Montana.
 This case study was adapted from her April 16, 2012 cover story in High Country News, for which she is a staff correspondent.